 In shooting himself, Bill made himself an ironic poster child for gun control.
 He was an outspoken advocate against New York State’s Secure Ammunition and Firearms Enforcement (SAFE) Act of 2013, passed in response to the Sandy Hook shooting.
 The Brady Center to Prevent Gun Violence (2016, p.
 3) indicated that two-thirds of U.S. gun deaths are suicides; that guns are the leading method of suicide; and that the vast majority of those suicides would fail if a method other than a gun were used.
 Bill’s suicide by gun seemed to underscore the Brady Center’s argument in favor of gun control laws like SAFE.

 As with the few other suicides of people whom I have known, I felt that, had I been present, I might have been able to persuade Bill to slow down and see how things were going to develop.
-The timing suggests that he held out until he felt there was no alternative.
+But the timing suggests that perhaps he held out until he felt there was no alternative.
 Evidently he feared that he would be taken into custody the next day, and would be found guilty, and would rather die than endure imprisonment.
 In this, it seems Bill may have been victimized, not only by his gun, but also by a failure to perceive his legal situation as just one more hassle in life.
 I could be mistaken, but one might guess that a prominent Republican politician, in a Republican part of the state, would have a decent chance of being sent to a relatively safe prison for a relatively short time.
 Bill had evidently not heard of politicians like the mayor of Union City, NJ who, a few years before I moved there, won re-election, post-conviction, as he was on his way to prison.

 Bill’s obituary said, “He was a devoted son, a loving husband, and a wonderful father.
 His family was his life. . . .
 Friends are invited to bring a written memory or photo for the family’s Memory Book.”
 My contribution read, “I was one of Bill’s law school classmates.
 I knew him as a cheerful, pleasant man who was willing to take bold steps in pursuit of his convictions.
 I wish we had stayed in touch.
 I’m sorry he’s gone.”
 In contrast to Paul’s Civil War organization, Bill’s obit urged donations to two charities focused on disabilities and special needs.